alexthiery/otic-reprogramming/docs/_downstream/downstream_intro.md

 </br>

-## Interactive downstream analysis
+## Interactive downstream analysis<a name="interactive"></a>

 </br>

-If do not want to re-run the alignment, but would like to run the downstream analysis from the count files, you can run RStudio from within the Docker container.
+If do not want to re-run the alignment, but would like to run the downstream analysis from the count files, you can run RStudio server from within the Docker container.
 This will ensure that you have all of the same packages and dependencies required to carry out the analysis.

-If you would like to interactively explore the data, follow these steps:
+To interactively explore the data, follow these steps:

 1. download the relevant alignment output
 2. [download](https://github.com/alexthiery/otic-reprogramming/archive/master.zip) our GitHub repository to your local computer